gabee1987/TuneTrack/docs/PRIVACY_POLICY.md

 # Privacy Policy for TuneTrack

-**Effective date:** <2025-12-09>
+**Effective date:** December 9, 2024

-This Privacy Policy describes how TuneTrack ("we", "us", or "our") collects, uses, and shares information when you use the TuneTrack mobile application (the "App").
+This Privacy Policy describes how TuneTrack ("we", "us", or "our") handles information when you use the TuneTrack mobile application (the "App").

-By using the App, you agree to the collection and use of information in accordance with this Privacy Policy.
+By using the App, you agree to the terms below.

 ---